-The University reserves the right to enter and search your Accommodation with the consent of the Village Manager or equivalent, in the interests of safety, health or the maintenance of law and order or to carry out essential repairs or maintenance.
+The University reserves the right to enter and search your Accommodation with the consent of the Village Manager or equivalent, in the interests of safety, health or the maintenance of law and order or to carry out essential emergency repairs or maintenance without giving notice.

-If access is required to your Accommodation you will be given at least 24 hours notice in advance.
+If access is required to your Accommodation in order to carry out routine maintenance or statutory checks, you will be given at least 24 hours' notice in advance and you have the right to request to be present.

-Forgotten your keys
+Forgotten your key card

-A member of staff will allow access upon request and verification of occupant by showing your University ID Card.
-However, please note that repeated frequent requests may be subject to a charge.
+A member of staff will allow access upon request and verification of occupant by confirming your details against the details we hold on our system.

-Lost or damaged keys
+Lost or damaged key cards

-Please report these to Reception immediately.
-The cost of replacement keys can be obtained from Reception and will only be issued after payment is received.
+Please report these to Reception immediately where you will be asked to fill in a 'Key card Replacement Form'.
+The cost of a replacement key card is £20 and can be obtained from the site office and will only be issued after payment is received.

-Please note, if a lock is damaged and needs to be changed, there will be a minimum charge of £75.00
+Please note, if a lock is damaged and needs to be changed, a charge for the replacement of the lock will be made.